“Into the Wild - Looking to Infinite Possibilities into the Future”

 Finally, students in high school face the most academically-rigorous years.
 Students at this stage need to develop their independent discipline and organization that they will need entering university.
 Acquiring true self-efficacy at this level is of paramount importance for the emerging young adult.

 KPIS makes every effort to offer as many elective classes as possible, especially at the high school level, such as industrial arts, songwriting, publications, and computer programming.
 The crowning academic achievement for high school students in the American curriculum is success in the Advanced Placement program, which are university-level courses that can earn students college credit.
-As students get closer to graduating, the school focuses more on preparing them and assisting them in finding and applying to the most suitable universities for them.
+As students get closer to graduating, the school focuses more on preparing them and assisting them in finding and applying to the most suitable universities or career path for them.